peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 code set to 200 and the `status_assertion_responses` array with the related Status Assertion Error object.

-A non-normative example is given below where the format is JWT.
+Below a non-normative example of a Status Assertion Error object in JWT format, with the headers and payload represented in JSON format and without applying the signature.

 ~~~
 {